Stabax/TinyConf/README.md

 You can customize every single "control" character or sequence that is used to recognize Keys/Values, Multivalues, Comments, Sections...
 To do so, you can check the defines inside tinyconf.config.hpp file which are documented as they are defined.

+For example this key/value association use a different character set (= replaced with @, : replaced with -) :

+    MyKeyArray @ 1-2-3

 ##  6.11.
 Example configuration file